 On July 7, 2017, we entered into a credit agreement with Barclays Bank PLC and other parties (as amended to date, the "Credit Agreement").
 The Credit Agreement at that time provided for (i) a term facility of \$200.0 million ("Term Facility") with a seven-year maturity and (ii) a revolving credit facility of up to \$75.0 million (the "Revolving Credit Facility") with a five-year maturity.
 Substantially concurrent with the consummation of the Business Combination, the full \$200.0 million of the Term Facility (the "Term Loan") was drawn.
 The interest rate per annum is based on either: (i) a base rate equaling the higher of (a) the "prime rate," (b) the federal funds effective rate plus 0.50%, or (c) the Euro-currency rate applicable for an interest period of one month plus 1.00% plus (x) 3.00% margin for the Term Loan or (y) 2.00% margin for the Revolving Credit Facility, or (ii) London Interbank Offered Rate ("LIBOR") adjusted for statutory reserve requirements plus (x) 4.00% margin for the Term Loan subject to a floor of 1.00% or (y) 3.00% margin for the Revolving Credit Facility.
 The Simply Good Foods Company is not a borrower under the Credit Agreement and has not provided a guarantee of the Credit Agreement.
-Simply Good Foods USA, Inc., is the administrative borrower and certain other subsidiary holding companies are co-borrowers under the Credit Agreement.
-Each of our domestic subsidiaries that is not a named borrower under the Credit Agreement has provided a guarantee on a secured basis.
-As security for the payment or performance of the debt under the Credit Agreement, the borrowers and the guarantors have pledged certain equity interests in their respective subsidiaries and granted the lenders a security interest in substantially all of their domestic assets.
+Simply Good Foods USA, Inc., is the administrative borrower and certain other subsidiary holding companies are coborrowers under the Credit Agreement.
+Each of our domestic subsidiaries that is not a named borrower under the Credit Agreement, the borrowers and the guarantors have pledged certain equity interests in their respective subsidiaries and granted the lenders a security interest in substantially all of their domestic assets.
 All guarantors other than Quest Nutrition, LLC are holding companies with no assets other than their investments in their respective subsidiaries.